Today’s post is written by Katie Hines, a processing archivist with military records in College Park.

 As we approach this 2011 holiday season nearly 42 years later, many American families are confronting the same challenges as six-year-old Shannon and sharing the same desire to be reunited with family members serving overseas.
 In his letter, Captain Sinnott recognizes the sacrifices of these service members and their families: “Your father, Shannon, will not be home for Christmas this year, but will serve for you and his country on Christmas Day, in hopes that you, your mother and two sisters, will never have to spend another Christmas alone—without your daddy.”

-* For other records relating to troop holiday activities and entertainment in Vietnam, check out some of our online digital images in “After Action Report for OPERATION HOLLY- Bob Hope Christmas Tours,” part of series “After Action Reports and Other Records Relating to the Bob Hope Christmas Tours,” as well as “General Records Relating to Bob Hope Christmas Tours.”
+* For other records relating to troop holiday activities and entertainment in Vietnam, check out some of our online digital images in “After Action Report for OPERATION HOLLY- Bob Hope Christmas Tours,” (NAID 305344) part of the series “After Action Reports and Other Records Relating to the Bob Hope Christmas Tours,” (NAID 305343) as well as “General Records Relating to Bob Hope Christmas Tours” (NAID 2563128).
+All records cited in this post are from Record Group 472: Records of the U.S. Forces in Southeast Asia, 1950 – 1976.